― Curt, Wednesday, 30 January 2002 01:00 (sixteen years ago) Permalink

 scenic's aquatica is a really boring album

 ― kamerad, Sunday, 9 December 2007 03:34 (ten years ago) Permalink

 Bruce Licher's got a Bandcamp site up for a few scattered but intriguing experiments

 Newest one released today -- all quite good!

 ― Ned Raggett, Saturday, 15 July 2017 03:14 (six months ago) Permalink

 No love for Democratique et Populaire de Sauvage?
 I love that album's droney, doomy relentlesness.
 A precursor to my BJM/Dead Skeletons/Cave/Disappears adoration.

-― bumbling my way toward the light or wahtever (hardcore dilettante), Saturday, 15 July 2017 05:45 (one week ago) Permalink
+― bumbling my way toward the light or wahtever (hardcore dilettante), Saturday, 15 July 2017 05:45 (two months ago) Permalink

 I loved listening to Jamahiriya while tripping because of the textures in the sound.

 ― Stevolende, Saturday, 15 July 2017 07:55 (six months ago) Permalink